 The competency restoration program serves clients (male and female) who have been committed to the hospital by a circuit court judge pursuant to Oregon Revised Statute 161.370 as incompetent to proceed to court (also referred to as unable to aid and assist).
 Services provided are focused on identifying clients’ barriers to competency and aiding in their restoration to competency.
 Once deemed competent to proceed (by a certified forensic evaluator from OSH’s Forensic Evaluation Service), clients typically return to their committing county jail in order to proceed with their legal case.
 Many of these clients present with acute symptoms of mental illness and/or cognitive impairments that interfere with their factual and rational understanding of the legal proceedings against them.
 Challenging personality disorders, substance use disorders, and response style issues (e.g. overreporting, underreporting) are also common.

 Interns who choose a rotation within the competency restoration program are provided with a strong focus on clinical interviewing and psychological assessment (e.g. testing for psychopathology, personality, cognition, response style).
 Additionally, interns attend daily nursing report meetings as well as regular Interdisciplinary Treatment Team meetings, develop and implement behavioral management plans, and carry out group and individual interventions with a focus on addressing barriers to competency.
-Opportunities may become available to attend court hearings and observe competency evaluations.
+Opportunities include screening patients to assess their evaluation readiness and documenting and communicating related information to the Forensic Evaluation Service.
+Opportunities may also include attending court hearings and observing competency evaluations.

 *Available as a major or minor